Ivan Capelli: March / Leyton House (1987–1991)

-Ferrari and Jordan
+Ferrari and Jordan (1992–1993)

 In 1992, Capelli became the first Italian with a regular drive with Ferrari since Michele Alboreto in 1988, after Gianni Morbidelli's one-off race for the team the season before.
+As of 2025, Capelli is still the last Italian to have a regular drive for Ferrari, with substitute appearances for Nicola Larini (1994), Luca Badoer and Giancarlo Fisichella (both 2009).
 The Scuderia had gone through a tough time in 1991, but with a new car, the F92A, expectations were high.
 The new car was not competitive and before the season began Capelli was showing his disappointment.
-A driver who enjoyed the convivial atmosphere of a family-type team, he struggled to integrate with the bureaucratic structure of early 1990s Ferrari.
+A driver who enjoyed the convivial atmosphere of a family-type team, he struggled to integrate with the bureaucratic structure of the early 1990s Ferrari.
 Losing motivation, the team in turn lost confidence in him and his teammate Jean Alesi gained the upper hand.
 Capelli was sacked before the season's end.
 It was the last time until Felipe Massa in 2011 that a Ferrari driver failed to finish on the podium during a season.

-This experience seemingly broke his spirit, but those who had worked with him at March still had faith, notably Ian Phillips, then Jordan team manager.
+This experience seemingly broke his spirit, but those who had worked with him in March still had faith, notably Ian Phillips, then Jordan's team manager.
 Taking a Jordan seat for 1993 alongside young rookie Rubens Barrichello, whom the team hoped would prosper under the more experienced driver, Capelli failed to rediscover the spark that not long ago had marked him as a champion of the future.
 After failing to qualify for the second race in Brazil, he left the team by mutual consent, being replaced by Thierry Boutsen.
 He did not race in Formula One again.

-Post-F1 career
+Other ventures

+Touring car racing

 Following his exit from Formula One, Capelli raced from 1994 to 1996 with a Nissan Primera with mixed results in the German Super Tourenwagen Cup for BMS Scuderia Italia and in some rounds of the Spanish Touring Car Championship in 1995 and 1996.

+Broadcasting

-He also became a Formula One commentator from 1998 until 2017 on Italian TV station Rai 1.
+Capelli became a Formula One commentator from 1998 until 2017 on the Italian TV station Rai 1.